koji-project/koji/docs/source/using_the_koji_build_system.rst

   package manager.
 Typically used with `yum` or `dnf` values.
 * `mock.new_chroot` - 0/1 value.
 If it is set, `--new-chroot` or
   `--old-chroot` option is appended to any mock call.
-If it is not set, mock's default behaviour is used.
+If it is not set, mock's default behavior is used.

 Using Koji to control tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^